Upa005/Semantic-Analysis-for-Narrative-Texts/README.md

 ![Figure2](https://github.com/Upa005/Semantic-Analysis-for-Narrative-Texts/blob/master/Images/weightvskeyword2.PNG)

-This graph represents the weights associated with each keyword. `log', `work', `monkey', `wedge'are appearing as the top keywords.
+This graph represents the weights associated with each keyword. log, work, monkey, wedge are appearing as the top keywords.
 The above mentioned Panchatantra story is also revolving around the words monkey, log and wedge.

 ![Figure3](https://github.com/Upa005/Semantic-Analysis-for-Narrative-Texts/blob/master/Images/sectionvskeyword3.PNG)